COVID-19 Statement – 8 April 2020

 The earlier eye problems are detected, the greater the range of treatment and education options available.
 No child is too young to be assessed and children with a family history of eye disorders should be tested between four and ten months of age.

 Orthoptic Clinics are held most days in Paediatric Outpatients Area 3.
-Orthoptists are Allied Health Professionals, who are specifically trained in a range of eye tests to assist the medical team.
+Orthoptists are university-trained, allied health professionals, who are specifically trained in a range of eye tests to assist the medical team.

 Vision Screening Service

 Vision screening is designed to detect a condition called amblyopia (lazy vision).
 This is a condition where a child's eyesight is reduced due to a barrier in vision development, it is commonly only in one eye, therefore with two eyes open the child may never notice, or complain of blurry vision.
 This condition is best treated before age 8, to achieve optimum results in vision.

 The ophthalmology team here at WCH have developed a vision screening program designed to detect amblyopia (lazy vision) in young children.
 Picture-based vision tests are used to make sure your child feels comfortable with being tested.

 Orthoptists will be re-screening 4-5 year old children who have failed their CaFHS vision test from specific areas of the northern suburbs of Adelaide.
 We will also screen suitable patients from the hospital waiting list, at the request of the WCH medical team.